 Restaurant owners can look up in the MUIS Halal certification fees.
 Fees must be paid via cash or cheque at MUIS office or through MUIS eHalal System.
 If no payment is made during the application, MUIS will reject the application without notice.
 The Muslim representative and another worker within the premise are required to undergo Halal training programmes.
 You may refer to the Halal training programme fees right here.

 From Start to End

 Once submitted, the process will begin within 14 working days for standard application or seven working days for express application.
 Audits will take up most of the time.
 Rectifying the remarks is another.
 Hence it is advisable to regularly check the MUIS eHalal System for audit report and comments.
 The faster you clear the audits, the quicker you will obtain Halal certificate for your restaurant.
 After the application is approved, the Halal certificate is emailed to you.
 This valuable certificate is valid and original.
 Thus, it must be displayed at the restaurant.
-The Halal certification is valid for one or two years.
+When starting a Halal certification business, note that the license is valid for one or two years.
 You will need to renew it upon expiry.
 Renewals are also done via MUIS eHalal System, and it is at no cost.